cideM/yui/README.md

 All syntax differentiation is achieved through font styles, so your terminal needs to support bold and italic text.

 Shades are used for things like dimming folded text.

+## TODO

+- [ ] Links in Markdown should have an underline
+- [ ] Headings in Markdown should be bold
+- [ ] Bold in Markdown should be bold
+- [ ] Italic in Markdown should be italic
+- [ ] Add option for making comments orange

 ## Something Looks Weird!